niplav/site/about.md

 ### Style

-The style of writing is mostly formal english.
-TODO: Find out whether to use US or British english.
+The style of writing is mostly formal US english.

 * Titles and headers use the (TODO: information about the exact style) style of capitalization
 * MathJax is used only when necessary
-* The Oxford comma is not used
+* The Oxford comma is not used (find out what exactly that would entail, and check whether this is true or not)
-* American english spelling instead of British english spelling is used (labor and not labour) (TODO: follow through on this!)
 * Code is not syntax-highlighted
 * A passive voice is preferred, but I have to get into the flow of writing, so texts may contain that as well.
 TODO: get rid of "we"?
 * No footnotes/endnotes (see https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/)